blanketsucks/async-web-framework/docs/api.rst

     :param worker: The worker that has just shutdown.
     :type worker: :class:`~.Worker`

-.. function:: on_raw_request(data, worker)

-    Called whenever a request is received.

-    :param data: The request data.
-    :type data: :class:`bytes`
-    :param worker: The worker that received the data.
-    :type worker: :class:`~.Worker`

 .. function:: on_request(request, worker)

     Called whenever a request is received.